10 Epic Formulas to Optimize for Voice Search in 2019

 Now, voice search covers 20 percent of all searches on Google apps and Android devices.
 It doesn’t seem like we’re dealing with a passing phenomenon, either.
 If the current trend continues, voice search will capture a central place in our everyday lives.

 How can you take advantage of the growing popularity of voice search then?
 Since we’re still in the transition period, there is no rush to make your website voice-friendly, at least not yet.
-The standard Google search page still gets a lion’s share of the queries.
+The standard Google search page still gets the lion’s share of the queries.

 To prepare for what is to come, you can take a look at these optimization techniques:

 Devices that use voice recognition are designed to process natural language.
 The majority of queries that Google Assistant receives consist of natural language.
 People speak to digital assistants the same way that they would ask questions to another person.
 This is in contrast with how people use text search boxes.
 Voice search queries are more conversational and tend to be longer than text-based queries.
-For example, you may type “Venice to Rome” but a voice search query would more likely be “How to get from Venice to Rome?”
+For example, you may type “Venice to Rome”, but a voice search query would more likely be “How to get from Venice to Rome?”

 Since the majority of voice search queries are conducted on mobile devices, there is an overlap between mobile and voice search.
-Therefore, to optimize for voice search means also optimizing for mobile.
+Therefore, optimizing for voice search means also optimizing for mobile.
 This involves using mobile-optimized content and layouts and optimizing for speed.
 Faster mobile site speed builds faster business success.